 - If your cat shares a bowl with another cat, they might prefer having their own.
 They might also not like the size or shape of the one they have to drink from.
 Buying new cat bowls needn’t be expensive, either, if you can find a good deal.

-What To Do If Your Cat Won’t Drink: The Q&A
+How To Get A Cat To Drink: The Q&A

 Some cats just like to be fussy.
 Maybe they like the attention, or maybe they like to make you work- who knows?
+Cats and water have a difficult relationship, and most felines will develop their own preferred pattern to taking on water.
 But if your cat won’t drink, here are some useful tips to win them over!

 - My cat won’t drink tap water!
 Depending on where you live, the water from your faucet might be contaminated with who-knows-what.
 If you’re the kind of person who prefers bottled water to tap water, you’ll understand!
 Just like you, your cat might think that tap water has a strange taste, or they might have read about water fluoridation in the news.
 If so, try them on bottled water or filtered water and see if they prefer that.